pytorch/torchchat/docs/ADVANCED-USERS.md

 the F16, F32, Q4_0, and Q6_K formats are supported and converted into
 native torchchat models.

-You may also dequantize GGUF models with the GGUF quantize tool, and then load and requantize with torchchat native quantization options.

 | GGUF Model | Tested | Eager | torch.compile | AOT Inductor | ExecuTorch | Fits on Mobile |
 |-----|--------|-------|-----|-----|-----|-----|
 | llama-2-7b.Q4_0.gguf |  🚧 | 🚧 | 🚧 | 🚧 | 🚧 |

-You may also dequantize GGUF models with the GGUF quantize tool, and then load and requantize with torchchat native quantization options.

-**Please note that quantizing and dequantizing is a lossy process, and you will get the best results by starting with the original unquantized model checkpoint, not a previously quantized and then dequantized model.**

 ## Conventions used in this document